Top 25 best strategy games for iPhone and iPad (iOS)

 One of the greatest and deepest real-time strategy games ever made makes its way onto the iPad, and it works shockingly well.
 ROME: Total War cleverly combines real-time strategy with turn-based strategy into a masterpiece that will give you the feeling you need when going into battle.
-Although the graphics cannot compare to the ones from Sid Meier's Civilization VI, that doesn't take away from the game overall vibe.
+Although the graphics cannot compare to the ones from Sid Meier's Civilization VI, that doesn't take away from its overall vibe.

 If you played this game on PC (ages ago), then you will be more than happy to take it onto your mobile device with you, everywhere you go.
 This giant is as great on mobile as ever - read our ROME: Total War review if you need even more convincing.Download ROME: Total War

 Taking place in outer space, Crying Suns is a tactical rogue-lite where you take the role of a space fleet commander and explore a mysteriously fallen empire.
-The rich and absorbing story of the game complements the battles and various other encounters perfectly, making this game something close to a masterpiece of the strategy genre.
+The rich and absorbing story of the game complements the battles and various other encounters perfectly, making it something close to a masterpiece of the strategy genre.

 If you heard that you should give it a try in case you like FTL, yeah - you should.
 But that's not the sole reason why.
 You'll be filled with a similar sense of exploration, but also with an entirely new dark tactical gameplay that'll only leave you wanting for more.
 You can read about our experience in our Crying Suns review.Download Crying Suns

 Looking for a compelling strategy game that combines RPG and gacha elements?
 This is the one for you.
 Fire Emblem Heroes will test your strategic thinking and luck in not only the gacha, but also your decision-making in key situations.
 And trust me, there will be plenty of such cases.